Immunization Schedule, Children (cont.)

 IN THIS ARTICLE

 Meningococcal infections are most common in close living conditions (such as college dormitories, military barracks, or child-care centers).
-The infection may invade the bloodstream or the brain (meningitis).
-Symptoms come on rapidly and can sometimes be quite severe (leading to shock, coma, or death).
-Meningitis caused by meningococcal bacteria is difficult to distinguish from that of other bacteria that causes meningitis, making the disease more difficult to recognize and treat.
-Routine immunization in children is not recommended because the infection is rare.
+The infection may invade the bloodstream or the fluid around the brain and spinal cord (meningitis).
+Symptoms come on rapidly and can be severe (leading to shock, coma, or death).
+Meningitis caused by meningococcal bacteria is difficult to distinguish from that of other bacteria that cause meningitis, making the disease more difficult to recognize and treat.
+Meningococcal infections are notoriously aggressive with a rapid march from an apparent minor illness to life-threatening status or death.
+Types of meningococcal vaccine include

-In February 2006, the U.S. Food and Drug Administration (FDA) approved an oral vaccine for rotavirus (RotaTeq).
-It is currently the only vaccine approved in the United States for prevention of rotavirus gastroenteritis as of the date of this publication.
-RotaTeq is recommended by the CDC as part of the regularly scheduled vaccines and is administered to all infants in a three-dose series starting in infants 6-12 weeks of age and completing before the infant is 32 weeks of age.
+Rotavirus is the number-one cause of diarrhea in the United States and throughout the world.
+The U.S. Food and Drug Administration (FDA) has approved an oral vaccine against rotavirus.
+Vaccination against rotavirus is recommended by the CDC as part of the regularly scheduled vaccines.
+It is administered to all infants in either a two- or three-dose series starting in infants 6-12 weeks of age and completed before the infant is 32 weeks of age.

-Clinical trials found that RotaTeq prevented 74% of all rotavirus gastroenteritis cases, nearly all severe rotavirus gastroenteritis cases, and nearly all hospitalizations.
-A previously marketed rotavirus vaccine (RotaShield) was associated with intussusception (blockage of the intestine) and was removed from the market, but RotaTeq did not show an increased risk compared with placebo in clinical trials.
+Clinical trials have found that immunization prevented over 80% of all rotavirus gastroenteritis cases, nearly all (over 90%) severe rotavirus gastroenteritis cases, and nearly all hospitalizations.
+A previously marketed rotavirus vaccine (RotaShield) was associated with intussusception (blockage of the intestine) and was removed from the market in 2002.
+The current two vaccines are manufactured differently and have not been associated with intussusception.

 Must Read Articles Related to Immunization Schedule, Children